 International Applicant FAQs

 Listed below are a number of questions that are often asked by international applicants to our graduate programs, and answers to those questions.
-If your questions are not answered here, or if you need any more information, please contact EALC.
+If your questions are not answered here, or if you need additional information, please contact EALC.

 Please make sure you also look closely at the International Admissions Website.